con-fucius/market-news-price-trend-and-sentiment-analysis-pipeline/README.md

 ## License

-This project is open-source and licensed under the MIT License.
+This project is open-source.
 Feel free to use, modify, and share!

 ---